nicklockwood/GLView/README.md

     - (CGFloat)scale;

-This method returns the image scale value for a file path as a floating point number, e.g. 2.0f if the file includes an @2x suffix and 1.0f if it doesn't.
+This method returns the image scale value for a file path as a floating point number, e.g. 2.0f if the file includes an -hd suffix (on iPhone) or @2x suffix and 1.0f if it doesn't.

     - (NSString *)stringByAppendingInterfaceIdiomSuffix;